Like many of you out there, I am an American voter who who trusts that our checks and balances will protect our democracy from harm.

 During the August 9, 2017 debate between Mr. Fairfax and Ms. Vogel, Mr. Fairfax emphatically stated that he supported a raise in the Commonwealth of Virginia’s legal minimum wage from $7.25 an hour to $15.00 an hour.
 He cited the fact that West Virginia had a higher legal minimum wage than the Commonwealth of Virginia, which only shows how unfair it is to leave the legal minimum wage in his state as it is.
 His state has a higher cost of living than West Virginia.
 Therefore, in my humble opinion, his point should be well taken.

 I have read and heard all of the pros and cons regarding the controversy over what the legal minimum wage should be in each state jurisdiction of our nation and under Federal law.
 Like so many other Republicans, Ms. Vogel voiced her opposition to such a raise in the legal minimum wage inasmuch as she believed that it would drive job-creating businesses and corporations out of the Commonwealth of Virginia.
 If Barack Obama were still our president, I would actually have to agree with her in that regard.
-However, because President Donald J. Trump has made it possible for the Keystone XL Pipeline to be brought into the United States of America, I wholeheartedly have to agree with Mr. Fairfax on the minimum wage issue in that employers are now going to be financially capable of paying their employees at least $15.00 an hour.
+However, because President Donald J. Trump had previously made it possible for the Keystone XL Pipeline to be brought into the United States of America, I wholeheartedly agreed with Mr. Fairfax on the minimum wage issue back then in that employers were going to become financially capable of paying their employees at least $15.00 an hour.

-Businesses, companies, and corporations are now going to begin to save millions and millions of dollars shipping products and goods across the nation, because our gasoline and oil prices are on the cusp of plummeting significantly because of the Keystone XL Pipeline’s ongoing entry into the United States of America and construction throughout it.
+If the SCOTUS's ban on the construction of the Keystone XL Pipeline here in our nation is lifted, businesses, companies, and corporations will be able to save millions and millions of dollars shipping products and goods across the nation, because our gasoline and oil prices would be on the cusp of plummeting significantly because of the Keystone XL Pipeline’s ongoing entry into the United States of America and construction throughout it in that event.
 Eventually, employers are going to have a major surplus in revenues as a result.
-Instead of their investing these surpluses into Chief-Executive-Officers’ vacations in the Bahamas or in the South Pacific, it would make more sense for state governments across the nation and even our Federal government to compel employers to invest these surpluses into giving their lower-level employees a raise to $15.00 an hour.
+Instead of their investing these surpluses into Chief-Executive-Officers’ vacations in the Bahamas or in the South Pacific, it would make more sense for state governments across the nation and even our Federal government to compel employers to invest these surpluses into giving their lower-level employees a raise to $15.00 an hour once the ban of the construction of the Keystone XL Pipeline here in our nation is lifted.

 H. Mr. Fairfax Wants All Virginians To Have Access To Healthcare

 Ms. Vogel verbally attacked Mr. Fairfax during that debate, and she stated that what he wanted was a single-payer healthcare program that would de-privatize all health insurance in the Commonwealth of Virginia and would allow for the state government to take it over completely.
-Mr. Fairfax cited the example of what Bernie Sanders talked about in terms of expanding the Medicare program to cover all uninsured Americans back when Mr. Sanders was still campaigning for president of the United States of America.
+Mr. Fairfax cited the example of what Bernie Sanders talked about in terms of expanding the Medicare program to cover all uninsured Americans back when Mr. Sanders was campaigning for president of the United States of America in 2015 and 2016.

 This system that Mr. Fairfax spoke of has worked beautifully in New Zealand, Australia, the United Kingdom, and, to some extent, even in Canada.
-If Mr. Fairfax were to get elected as his state’s next lieutenant governor, I do believe that he would need to make some very serious consultations with public officials from these same countries so that he could make this program a success.
+Of course, if Mr. Fairfax was to implement such a program in his current capacity as lieutenant governor, he would need to make some very serious consultations with public officials from these same countries so that he could make a program of this nature a success.
 It would not be something that he could just create from scratch.
-However, in contrary to what Ms. Vogel states, I have to say that it would not be a wise idea for the Commonwealth of Virginia to maintain the status quo in terms of how its residents currently obtain health insurance coverage.
+However, in contrary to what Ms. Vogel states, I have to say that it would not be a wise idea for the Commonwealth of Virginia to put the fate of their residents' health completely into the greedy hands of private health insurance companies.
 In any event, because Mr. Fairfax’s wife is a dentist, he would likely have inside knowledge on how the healthcare system works in his state.
 Therefore, he has to know what he is talking about whenever he brings this subject up in front of a recording camera.

 I. My Conclusion To This Topic

-While I may not agree with all of Mr. Fairfax’s proposed policies for his state, I still find that he is the better candidate over Ms. Vogel.
-I admire that he has expressed at the debates that he is willing to work over party lines.
+While I may not have agreed with all of Mr. Fairfax’s proposed policies for his state back in 2017, I still found that he was the better candidate over Ms. Vogel.
+I admire that he has expressed at the debates that he was willing to work over party lines.
 I’m not saying that he has to like President Trump.
 I so happen to think highly of President Trump, but that’s just me.
-However, I think that it would work greatly to Mr. Fairfax’s advantage, once elected to office, if he were willing to negotiate with President Trump as well as other Republicans on issues on which he perhaps may not see eye to eye with them.
+However, I think that it would work greatly to Mr. Fairfax’s advantage if he were willing to negotiate with President Trump as well as other Republicans on issues on which he perhaps may not see eye to eye with them.
 Ms. Vogel, on the other hand, demonstrates that she is only willing to work across party lines whenever it suits her own agenda.

 California had to put up with Arnold Schwarzenegger’s eccentricities for eight years during his tenure as their governor.
 Luckily, I had already moved out of that state six years before he had gotten elected to office.
-Even though Al Franken has been the junior United States Senator for Minnesota since 2009, I have never been able to take him seriously as a politician; and I would not doubt that there are people in his state that believe that his tenure as such is a mockery of the political system.
+Even though Al Franken was the junior United States Senator for Minnesota from 2009 to 2018, I was seldom able to take him seriously as a politician; and I would not doubt that there are people in his state that believe that his tenure as such is a mockery of the political system, although there was one moment in his political career that he rose to the occasion upon putting a former Chief Executive Officer of Equifax in the hot seat at a Congressional hearing.
+Of course, that is another article for another time.
 The Commonwealth of Virginia could get stuck just as easily with a nightmare of a leader such as Ms. Vogel.

-Even though Mr. Fairfax has never been elected to a state office before now, his record in public service has shown that he does have the leadership skills that would benefit the people of his state in the event that he were elected as their next lieutenant governor.
+Even though Mr. Fairfax had never been elected to a state office before 2017, his record in public service had shown that he did have the leadership skills that would benefit the people of his state upon his election to the position of lieutenant governor back then.
+I am glad that he won that election.
 Whenever you see him in a debate with Ms. Vogel, he exhibits poise and energy; whereas Ms. Vogel is all over the place with her rhetoric and her temper tantrums.
 Ms. Vogel has flown off the handle with Mr. Fairfax more than once during debates, whereas Mr. Fairfax always keeps himself cool, calm and collected.
-I embedded the August 9, 2017 debate in my previous article titled “Jill Holtzman Vogel Is Wrong for Virginia” so that all of you could see for yourselves as for the manner that both candidates conducted themselves during the event.
+I embedded the August 9, 2017 debate in my article titled “Jill Holtzman Vogel Is Wrong for Virginia” so that all of you could see for yourselves as for the manner that both candidates conducted themselves during the event.
 You can also view their October 5, 2017 debate in its entirety in the YouTube video below.

 The Debate Between Justin Fairfax and Virginia State Senator Jill Vogel on October 5, 2017 Was Fierce

-If the Commonwealth of Virginia wants to elect someone who is not only going to take action but also do the right thing, then Mr. Fairfax is the better of the two candidates.
-Ms. Vogel simply will not take that state in a direction that would be in its people’s best interests.
+If the Commonwealth of Virginia wanted to elect someone back in 2017 who was not only going to take action but also do the right thing, then Mr. Fairfax was the better of the two candidates.
+Ms. Vogel simply was not going to take that state in a direction that would be in its people’s best interests.
+Therefore, it is a blessing that Mr. Fairfax won that election.

-Every Virginian needs to know that the reason that Ms. Vogel has gotten reelected to office as a Virginia state senator of her district is because she has run for that office either unchallenged or unopposed in the past two primaries and in the past two general elections in her state.
+Every Virginian needs to know that the reason that Ms. Vogel had gotten reelected to office as a Virginia state senator of her district before 2017 was because she had run for that office either unchallenged or unopposed in the preceding two primaries and in the preceding two general elections in her state.
 In other words, she didn’t have to set forth any significant effort to get reelected back into office in both 2011 and 2015, because no opposing candidates stood in her way.
 It doesn’t take a rocket scientist to realize how such an insensitive public official as Ms. Vogel could get reelected back into office not only for a second term but also for a third term.
-Moreover, her father, William B. Holtzman, has made generous contributions to her political campaigns in the six figures dating all the way back to when she first ran for office in 2007.
-It is beyond my understanding why the Commonwealth of Virginia doesn’t have term limits for state senators in their jurisdiction.
+Moreover, her rich father, William B. Holtzman, has made generous contributions to her political campaigns in the six figures dating all the way back to when she first ran for office in 2007.
+It is beyond my comprehension why the Commonwealth of Virginia doesn’t have term limits for state senators in their jurisdiction.
 On the other hand, Mr. Fairfax has had to work very hard for everything that he has achieved in life.
 He has never had any Daddy Warbucks to help him out financially to pave his way to success.
 I would have to say that more Virginians would be able to relate to him than to Ms. Vogel inasmuch as most Virginians have not grown up in plush mansions.

-If you are a registered voter in the Commonwealth of Virginia, the decision on who to elect is yours.
-Do your own research if you have any doubts about my two previous articles and this Hub of mine here.
-However, in any event, if you live in the Commonwealth of Virginia, do vote on November 7, 2017 inasmuch as your state’s future depends upon it.
-Of course, if you live in any other state jurisdiction in our nation that is having an election on November 7, 2017, then I strongly recommend that you do vote.
-Our voices cannot be heard unless we take action.
+If you are a registered voter in the Commonwealth of Virginia, the decision on who to elect will always be yours.
+Do your own research if you have any doubts about my articles titled "Jill Holtzman Vogel Is Wrong for Virginia" and "Jill Holtzman Is Ruining Virginia" as well as this article of mine here.
+In any event, our voices cannot be heard unless we take action.

 A Poll For Every American